 Documentation/Paperwork requests from patients

-At times we are asked to provide paperwork for Work and Income, disability certificates, medic alert forms or your employer etc. As these take time a documentation fee is charged.
+At times we are asked to provide paperwork for Work and Income, disability certificates, medic alert forms or your employer etc. As these take time a documentation fee can be charged.
 We ask that you give ample time for these forms to be completed.
 If this paperwork is urgent we ask that you make an appointment to see a GP.
 We ask that you give at least 7 days notice, especially if no appointment has been made for this.
 If you need it done in less time, you will need to make an appointment.
-A standard consultation charge will apply.
+A standard consultation charge will apply, possibly more if the form is lengthy and takes significant time to complete.

-Please note – our new on-line Patient Portal service is now available.
+Please note – our new on-line Patient Portal service, Health365 is now available.
 To contact the Practice on-line please register for the Portal with reception next time you visit.
 You will then be able to order repeat prescriptions at your convenience.
+However, you will still generally need to be seen by the doctor if you have not been seen for the specific medical condition for which the medication is required, in the preceeding 6 months.

 It is often difficult for GP staff to take phone calls during the day, or return phone calls during the day.
 If your matter is urgent, please discuss with the nurse, or make an appointment to see the relevant GP.